soyjuanmacias/bishop/README.md

 ## Exercise

 Create an endpoint called `items`.
-This endpoint group all the information previously mentioned.
-We want to flatten the information displayed and to complete that we are going to reduce the information to:
+This endpoint shall group all the information previously mentioned.
+The goal is normalize the output of those APIs.
+In order to do that, we are going to reduce the information provided to:

 - `id` unique id which is going to be used for more information
 - `name` display name